 - It’s made from soft medical grade silicone and is latex-free, hypoallergenic and contains no dyes, BPA, phthalates, plastic, bleaches or toxins.

 - It’s washable/reusable.
 At the end of your cycle, you simply boil it for 5 minutes, take it out, and it’s ready for your next cycle!

 - IT PAYS FOR ITSELF.
 It costs $30 and lasts for years.
+(I got mine in 2006 and still have the same one.)
 How is that not enough to convince everyone?!

 - Never be caught off guard AGAIN.
 A few days before you start, just pop it in, and voila!
 Once you start, it just catches it, and you’re good.
 (And yes, it’s totally safe to leave in for DAYS before your period, although I usually rinse it in the evening.)

 - You don’t have to beg strangers for tampons.